rouxmi/rouxmi/README.md

 <p align="center">
-I'm an Artificial Intelligence and Big Data student at Telecom Nancy :man_technologist: &nbsp;, currently in 4th.
+I'm an Artificial Intelligence and Big Data student at Telecom Nancy :man_technologist: &nbsp;, currently in my 4th year of study.
 I'm interrested in immersive Web-application and cybersecurity.
 When I'm not coding, i'm probably ridding my bike somewhere. :biking_man: &nbsp;
 </p>